youtous/docker-skeleton-rails/README.md

 GID: 100
 ```
 #### 3. _(optional)_ Edit `Makefile` and speficy a `STACK_NAME` value
-By default the project's name is `rails`, all the containers will have this prefix.
+By default the project's name is `rails-app`, all the containers will have this prefix.
 You can
 edit this value with the name of your application.

 #### 4. Run `make create`